billdavisjr/wbd_fsd_project3/README.md

     - $ echo web: python app.py >Procfile

-- Other Heroku setup (if you're using it)

-    - $ heroku login
-    - $ heroku ps:scale web=1

-- Set up the needed environment variables in GitPod or your IDE

-    - See https://www.gitpod.io/docs/environment-variables/ for info on how to do that

-    - IP = 0.0.0.0
-    - PORT = 5001
-    - QS_MONGO_URI =  (the address for your Mongo database screated earlier

 - Set up same environment variables in Heroku (or your own environment if not) if you using Heroku for hosting
     - IP=0.0.0.0. (may be provided by web/app server)
     - PORT=5001   (may be provided by web/app server)
     - QS_MONGO_URI

+- Heroku setup in GitPod

+    - $ heroku login
+    - $ heroku ps:scale web=1       (this may not be needed)

+- Link the Heroku Git repo to your GitPod workspace so you can push

+    - $ heroku git:remote -a YOUR_HEROKU_PROJECT NAME

+- Build the Heroku app (must be logged in to heroku)

+    - % git push heroku master

 These IP addresess are set up in the Heroku web app for a particular app under Settings in the "Config Vars" section.
 I think the system provides / set the IP and PORT variables anyway.